 Entertainment in Las Vegas usually consists of shows and performers.
 The Stratosphere is a bit different than most casinos in Las Vegas.
 You’ll find a few shows for your entertainment but the Stratosphere also has fun for the whole family during the day.
 The rides at the top of the tower are as important to the entertainment at the casino as are the shows.

-- LA Comedy Club – Intimate comedy club inside the Stratosphere’s 160-seat Dragon Room
+- LA Comedy Club – Live comedy in the Tower Shops

 - MJ Live – Michael Jackson Tribute Concert